CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 106 With reference to Article 82 of the Liberian Constitution, CDC members and Liberian supporters residing in Liberia and abroad are required to make voluntary donations to the Party in cash or in kind.
 Partisans who receive cash or material donations are required to make it known to the National Treasurer.

 Sec.
-107 In addition to the relevant rules prescribed above, chairpersons are entitled to hold meeting at any time of their choice and convenience, so long as a meeting does not contravene the provisions of the CDC Constitution & By-Laws.
+107 In addition to the relevant rules prescribed above, chairpersons are entitled to hold meetings at any time of their choice and convenience, so long as a meeting does not contravene the provisions of the CDC Constitution & By-Laws.

 Sec.
 108 The CDC may ally itself with other political parties under special circumstances for the purpose of achieving common objectives.